23critters/MooryPopins/README.md

 Version 1.4

-	* Added option ´position´ and ´offset´ making it slightly easier to move the modal box
+	* Added option "position" and "offset" making it slightly easier to move the modal box

 Version 1.3